-Port Aransas mayor issues disaster declaration, closes beaches to camping due to Hurricane Zeta
+Port Aransas Mayor issues disaster declaration, closes beaches to camping due to Hurricane Zeta

 The declaration also activates the city's emergency plan.

-Zeta is forecast to strike Eastern Louisiana as a category 2 hurricane this afternoon/early evening.
-This will be the 5th time Louisiana has been hit by a tropical storm or hurricane this year alone.
+Zeta is forecast to strike Eastern Louisiana as a category 2 hurricane this afternoon, early evening.
+This will be the fifth time Louisiana has been hit by a tropical storm or hurricane this year alone.

 For the latest updates on coronavirus in the Coastal Bend, click here.